Last Updated on

 A few months ago, I received a text from a dear friend saying something along the lines of, “Do y’all eat salmon?”

-So I responded with a resounding, “YES,” curious as to why she was asking.
+We eat salmon weekly, so I responded with a resounding, “YES,” curious as to why she was asking.

 Her next text said it all: “We have a Blue Apron box with salmon.
 My husband can’t eat it, and we need someone else to take it.”

-Because while we love salmon, I was skeptical of the whole box-in-a-dinner thing.
+Hesitantly, I agreed… because while we love salmon, I was skeptical of the whole box-in-a-dinner thing.

 Not because I don’t think these boxes are worthwhile.
 I actually think they’re amazing.
 They’ve encouraged several of my non-cooking friends to make tasty homemade dishes and try something new… but I felt like they’d be lost on me since what I do is cook at home.